Travelling after stroke

 Having read the information in this section, consider the following questions.

-- Is there anything specific I need to be aware of when travelling after a stroke (for example: precautions, medications, vaccinations)?
+• Is there anything specific I need to aware of when travelling after a stroke (for example: precautions, medications, vaccinations)?

-- As a caregiver, do I know what to do if something happens while we are away from home?
+• Do I know what to do if something happens while away from home?